BYU-ECE-Software/BAIT/Docs/Final Design Package/FileStructure.md

     - **testing.json** - Test campaign with dummy data
 - **Dockerfile** - Defines how to build the docker container
 - **Docs** - Documentation
+    - **Development Resources** - More detailed technical documentation
+        - **API Functions.md** - Documentation of the inner workings of teh API
+        - **CampaignDefinition.ts** - A TypeScript file that defines the structure of a campaign
+        - **DatabaseInit.sql** - A SQL file that initializes the database
+        - **SEPPTIC.postman_collection.json** - A Postman definition of the API endpoints
     - **Final Design Package** - MD files to be included in the final design package
         - **API Endpoints.md** - Documentation of the API endpoints
         - **Architecture.md** - Documentation of the system architecture and technologies we are using